auroris/OpenIddict-WindowsAuth/README.md

 ## Troubleshooting

+**SPA client receives a 431 (Request Header Fields Too Large) error.**
+This happens when a user belongs to many AD groups that match `IdentityServer:Groups` — each matching group becomes a `role` claim and the resulting token can exceed IIS's default header size limit.
+Tighten the regex patterns in `IdentityServer:Groups` to emit only the groups the relying party actually needs, or increase IIS's `maxRequestEntityAllowed` / `requestLimits` settings.

+**Firefox does not support Windows Integrated Authentication (SSO).**
+Firefox does not negotiate Kerberos or NTLM automatically.
+When using Firefox, a credential popup will appear — enter your domain credentials (`DOMAIN\username` and password) for AD accounts, or your local Windows credentials for local testing.
+Use Chrome or Edge for transparent single sign-on.

 **Browser prompts for Windows credentials repeatedly (401 loop).**
 Anonymous Authentication is likely disabled in IIS, or Windows Authentication is not enabled at all.
 Both must be turned on.
 Also confirm the browser trusts the site for integrated authentication (for IE/Edge/Chrome, the site must be in the Local Intranet zone or explicitly whitelisted).